sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Use Cases

-* Password Generation - End user has a *Password* randomly created for them that also meets minimum complexity requirements set by the end use.
+* Password Generation - End user has a *Password* randomly created for them that also meets minimum complexity requirements set by the end user.

 #### Misuse Cases / Security Requirements